Interviews are not the favorite thing for any of us. Still, we need to go through to get our desired jobs.

 3. Choosing Wrong Strengths

 If you explain the strengths that do not help you stand out, you will not get the job you want so badly.
-At worst, if you don’t choose a well-thought-out strength, it may work against you and put you into the black-list of recruiters.
+At worst, if you don’t choose a well-thought-out strength, it may work against you and put you on the black-list of recruiters.

 2. Team Player